Edge-Analysis/Tutorials/Python_setup.md

 It is a good idea to create experimental environments for new packages until you are comfortable adopting them into your core environments.

 **ALWAYS REMEMBER:** You must navigate to your site-packages folder before doing a pip install.
-Iif you do not, the package will be installed to your base environment even if you have another environment activated.
+If you do not, the package will be installed to your base environment even if you have another environment activated.
 For this example, we will install the xgboost package (a new and very accurate ML model), and pmdarima (an auto-arima model for time-series forecasting).